AllenNeuralDynamics/openscope-experimental-launcher/docs/source/end_state_system.rst

 - How to create custom launcher subclasses
 - How to add custom end state data
 - How the end state files look
-- How post-processing tools use the data
+- How post-acquisition tools use the data